cfretty/cfretty.github.io/_posts/2023-02-10-saladize-apps.md

 #### Olive dip or [olive tapenade](https://www.williams-sonoma.com/recipe/olive-tapenade-with-crudites.html){:target="_blank" rel="noopener"} with crudités
 One of my go-to appetizers is a creamy mixed olive dip with parsley and lemon.
 The original recipe from Chowhound is no longer available (RIP Chowhound.com):cry:.
 So if you want this appetizer, you'll have to invite me to your party.

-But same idea would work with your favorite olive tapenade, too.
+But the same idea would work with your favorite olive tapenade, too.
 Instead of processing those olives, roughly chop and throw in with the lettuce and the crudité vegetables, which are now cubes instead of sticks.
-Mix up a creamy or viniagrette dressing, with or without anchovy paste or anchovies (Worcestershire is a fine sub).
+Mix up a creamy or vinaigrette dressing, with or without anchovy paste or anchovies (Worcestershire is a fine sub).
 If you already have tapenade made, it's the base of a lovely dressing.

-I mean, not a too much of a stretch to turn this one into a vegatarian Niçoise-style salad.
+I mean, not a too much of a stretch to turn this one into a vegetarian Niçoise-style salad.
 Or not!
 Throw on that tuna!
 Add an egg!

 #### Bruschetta
 I am not providing a recipe link here, but I am referring to the familiar tomato and basil on toast rounds.